getreu/stringsext/doc/source/stringsext--man.md

 binary data streams.

 Scanners are parametrized with the **\--encoding ENC** option.
 Multiple scanners may operate in parallel.
-Their search field is divided into input chunks of "`--output-line-len`" bytes (see source code documentation for details).
+Their search field is divided into input chunks of "2 * `--output-line-len`" bytes (see source code documentation for details).

 Before being printed, valid strings must pass four different **filter**, whose filter criteria are defined with the parameters: *MIN*, *AF*, *UBF* or *GREP*